OUR WORK

 HOW WE WORK

-Our teachers are alumni of the programmes themselves and, being from the same backgrounds as our participants, they are uniquely qualified to understand the difficulties they face.
-All of our local staff receive a monthly salary with private health-care access as well as personal and professional development support.
+Working with over 1500 disadvantaged children and young people twice a week, we deliver Music & Life-Skills lessons and regular performance opportunities in partnership with over 20 organisations.
+Our teachers are all alumni of our programmes and, being from the same backgrounds as our participants, they are uniquely qualified to understand the difficulties they face.
+All our local staff receive a monthly salary with private healthcare, as well as personal and professional development support.

 MUSIC EDUCATION